 Reiss Nanette Engagement Photo Dress: No list of iconic Kate Middleton styles is complete without this dress, worn for one of two formal photographs shot by famed photographer Mario Testino.

 The dress featured three-quarter sleeves with a cascading ruffle down the front and an exposed zipper, also on the front.
-As we originally noted in describing the dress, it is unremarkable on the hanger, it definitely is one of those styles that needs to be put on before one can render an opinion on it.
+As we originally noted in describing the dress, it is unremarkable on the hanger; it is one of those styles that needs to be put on before one can render an opinion on it.
 Reiss continues to be a brand Kate favors.

-Most Kate fans remember this 2004 photograph, Kate posing in front of Blenheim Palace.
+Most Kate fans remember this August 2004 photograph, Kate posing in front of Blenheim Palace.